 This webinar addressed the following questions: How can recruitment entities be effectively monitored?
 How can employers efficiently and successfully screen recruiters?
 What are the most promising practices in addressing this issue?
 And how can public policy play a key role in combatting exploitation of workers by recruiters?

-This webinar was the second in a series entitled, “Supply Chain Management, Labour Standards and Human Trafficking,” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
+This webinar was the second in a series entitled, “The Private Sector Countering Human Trafficking”, looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
 This series is hosted by the Global Initiative against Transnational Organized Crime and Babson College’s Initiative on Human Trafficking and Modern Slavery.
 Also supported by TraCCC, the Terrorism, Transnational Crime and Corruption Center at George Mason University.

 The panel featured expert speakers drawn from the private sector, academia, public policy, and non-governmental organisations:

 - Clara Pascual de Vargas, Consultant, International Organization for Migration (IOM)